 Types of Jobs in the Construction Industry

-The Construction Industry is one of the biggest industry after agriculture worldwide and one of the largest employment generator in the world.
+The Construction Industry is one of the biggest industries after agriculture worldwide and one of the largest employment creators in the world.

 It is an amalgamation of various other various types of construction companies so there are hundreds of Job profiles in the entire construction industry.

 - Residential Building.